Vol. 61, 2022

 wetlands on the southern lower plateau and roost at wetland sites.

-degradation resulting from human disturbance, changes in water depths
+degradation resulting from human disturbance, and changes in water

-and the landscape environment.
-To understand how the black-necked crane
+depths and the landscape environment.
+To understand how the

-mainly included the vegetation height of the swamp patch where the
+vegetation factors mainly included the vegetation height of the swamp

-roosting site was located (VHP) and the vegetation height in the
+patch where the roosting-site was located (VHP) and the vegetation

-roosting site (VHR), and the geographic factors mainly included the
+height in the roosting-site (VHR), and the geographic factors mainly

-height of the nearest hill (HNH) and the visible range (VR).
-These four
+included the height of the nearest hill (HNH) and the visible range

-factors were first considered by the black-necked cranes when choosing
+(VR).
+These four factors were first considered by the black-necked

-roosting sites on the lakeshore.
-The roosting-site selection model of
+cranes when choosing roosting-sites on the lakeshore.
+The roosting-site

 villages/settlements and roads, and where the distance to main roads